FreshRSS/Extensions/xExtension-Webhook/README.md

 ### Common Issues

 **Webhooks not sending:**
-- Check that keywords are configured
+- Check that a search filter is configured (or leave empty to match all)
 - Verify webhook URL is accessible
 - Enable logging to see detailed information

-**Pattern not matching:**
+**Filter not matching:**
-- Test with simple string patterns first
+- Try simple filters first (e.g., `intitle:test`)
-- Check regex syntax if using regex patterns
+- Refer to the [FreshRSS filter documentation](https://freshrss.github.io/FreshRSS/en/users/10_filter.html) for syntax
-- Verify search options are enabled
+- Enable logging to see which entries are evaluated

 **Authentication errors:**
 - Check custom headers configuration